 Hoofstock Keeper: Eric Olson

 In Petting Zoo I work with animals that tend to be hardier in cold weather than many of our other species, but even my work dynamic shifts between the warmer and colder months.
-During the summer our camels are usually hard at work giving guests rides, but after we close for the season that’s kind of their winter break (although it’s important to keep camels exercised, so we still work with them throughout the winter as well).
 Our goats and alpacas love to eat, and during the summer they get lots of food from the feed dispensers we provide our guests!
 After we close for the season, we closely monitor those animals’ diets and make adjustments if necessary.
 Our animals undergo physical changes in response to the onset of colder weather as well.
 The camels and goats grow thicker coats of fur for the winter, which they shed come spring.
 As you can imagine, that results in a lot of fur sheds that need to be brushed off and/or cleaned from surfaces the animals rub against.

 Fun Fact: Carnivore team increases diets for all cats and this time of year.
 We get a lot of deer donations from animals that are accidentally hit on the roads, as well as hunting donations.